gordon-cs/gordon-360-api/README.md

 `api/sessions/:id` Get the session with session code `id`.

 `api/sessions/current` Get the current session.

+`api/sessions/daysLeft` Get the days left in the semester and the total days in the semester

 ### Participation Definitions
 What is it?
 Resource that represents the different levels with which a person can affiliate themselves with a club.